RubenBec/Capstone2/README.md

 # Capstone2

 Proposal 1:
+Reddit is social media plateform that I use a lot.
+I play a lot of games and I am active on the fourms.
+On reddit there are upvotes and downvotes for posts and commits.
 Can I find keywords in reddit posts to make a model to predict the success of it? reddit.com

 Proposal 2: